RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_VirtualRoot_type.md

 <VirtualRoot name="(string)" remove="(bool)" removable="(bool)" />
 ```

--   remove: Removes the virtual root from the pose.
+-   **remove**: Removes the virtual root from the pose.
 Useful for subsequent use to a previous VirtualRoot call
--   removable: Set this to true of you want the virtual root to be removable.
+-   **removable**: Set this to true of you want the virtual root to be removable.
 See remove option.

 ---